 It’s extremely important to use each mode correctly because choosing the wrong option can harm your WordPress site’s SEO rankings.

 You should use a coming soon page after registering for a domain name but before you have finished creating your website.

 A coming soon page lets you generate buzz about your upcoming site before launching it.
 Plus, it allows Google to start sending you visitors.

-It’s best practice to have an email newsletter signup form on your coming soon page.
-This allows people to get an email when your site goes live, and also helps you to get a head start on building an email list.
+It’s also best practice to have an email newsletter signup form on your coming soon page.
+This allows people to get an email when your site goes live and also helps you get a head start on building an email list.